Nafees10/qscript/spec/syntax.md

 ## Variables
 ### Variable Declaration
 QScript does not support global variables.
-But if needed, using external functions, something similar to global variables can be achieved.
+But if needed, using external functions, or references, something similar to global variables can be achieved.
 Variables can be defined only inside functions, like:
 ```
 TYPE var0, var1, var2;